 painting the Simpson Avenue Bridge?

-The 1,978 foot-long bridge was built in 1927 and has been painted multiple times over the years.
+The 1,978 foot-long bridge was opened in 1928 and has been painted multiple times over the years.

 Painting the bridge preserves and restores the bridge's structural integrity and protects the steel from future corrosion.